-3. The spring brake piston (R) is binding before it is fully retracted.
+3. The spring brake piston (R) is binding before the piston is fully retracted.

 Release the parking brake.
-Remove the dust plug (P) and apply 90-100 psi of air pressure.
-Look into the dust plug hole to determine whether the gap (S) between the top of the piston and spring chamber housing (head) is approximately .200 inches.
-If not, replace the single piggyback with an MGM Brakes Piggyback or Piggyback 'Plus' Kit (kit includes piggyback, clampband and diaphragm).
+(Remove the end plug (P) and apply 90-100 P.S.I. air pressure.)
+Look into the end plug hole to see if the top of the piston is approximately .200 inches from the head.
+If not, replace the single/ piggyback with a MGM piggyback or piggyback plus kit.

-4. Broken service chamber return spring (T).
+4. Broken return spring in the service chamber (T).

-Remove the piggyback and service diaphragm (U), then inspect return spring (T).
+Remove piggyback and service diaphragm (U) and inspect the return spring (T).
 If broken, replace with a new return spring and new diaphragm.
-Order ONLY genuine MGM Brakes brand replacement parts and install in accordance with instructions in the appropriate MGM Brakes Service Manual.
+Order only genuine MGM brand replacement parts and install in accordance with the appropriate MGM Brakes Service Manual instructions.